Comparative Analysis of Interim Measures in the Context of International Arbitration

 - The importance of enforceability of the relief

-5. Enforceability of the measures

 Enforceability of measure

-Accordingly, the tribunal cannot compel compliance with any order but may be able to impose procedural sanctions for non-compliance as is mentioned in s 41(5) of the AA96 enables the arbitrator to issue a peremptory order for compliance within a prescribed time.
-The breach of the peremptory order, as is recognised in T v V&W, entitles the tribunal to apply sanction in accordance with s 41 (5)(6)(7) in which may adversely affect the merits of the case.
+Accordingly, the tribunal cannot compel compliance with any order but may be able to impose procedural sanctions for non-compliance, as is mentioned in s.41(5) of the AA96, which enables the arbitrator to issue a peremptory order for compliance within a prescribed time.
+The breach of the peremptory order, as is recognized in T v V&W, entitles the tribunal to apply sanction in accordance with s.41 (5)(6)(7) in, which may adversely affect the merits of the case.

-A number of cases deal with this situation in the other jurisdictions, the instance such as Charles Construction Co v Derderian, Sperry Int’l Trade Inc v Israel[viii]; Arrowhead Global Solutions Inc v Datapath[ix]; Publicis Communications v True N Communications[x]; Yasuda Fire & Marine Ins Co of Europe v Cont’l Cas Co.
-However, some commentators believe that interim measures cannot be confirmed under the New York Convention.
+A number of cases deal with this situation in other jurisdictions, the instance such as Charles Construction Co v Derderian, Sperry Int’l Trade Inc v Israel; Arrowhead Global Solutions Inc v Datapath; Publicis Communications v True N Communications; Yasuda Fire & Marine Ins Co of Europe v Cont’l Cas Co.
+However, some commentators believe interim measures cannot be confirmed under the New York Convention.

 However, “Ex parte” applications are made without notice to the other party.
 With the exception of Swiss Rules of International Arbitration in exceptional situations, an arbitral tribunal is unlikely to grant interim measures where these are applied for without giving notice to the other party.
-This is a quite significant distinction or even a drawback of requesting reliefs from the arbitral tribunal.
+This is a quite significant distinction or even a drawback of requesting relief from the arbitral tribunal.